razorcd/razorcd.github.io/_posts/2020-10-07-scaling-reactive-apis.md

 }
 ```

  `CustomerRepository` will save the `CustomerUpdatedEvent` to Redis into a Stream.
 The stream name will be the `id` of the customer defined by the `getStringId()` method.
-Actually the Query side starts exactly here, this part is completely separated from the business logic.
+Actually the Query side starts here, this part is completely separated from the business logic.

 ```java
 @Repository